yamildiego/chess-lib/README.md

 ### move

 Moves the piece located in square **from** to square **to**.
 Only if it is a valid and allowed move.
 Return true if the move was made.
+Also can move and promote a pawn in one movement example: "7cx8bQ" || "2bx1cR" ("Q","R","N","B")

 ```ts
 move = (from: String, to: string) => boolean; || move = (movement: string) => boolean;